EnterpriseWorks Programs and Services

 understand format for each consumer.

 EW youth services are offered to low and moderate-income, middle school age youth through after school programming and summer camps.
-The Career Center for Youth (CCFY) program provides enriching opportunities in career explopration and instruction in self-sufficiency skills through a 26-week after school program.
+The Career Center for Youth (CCFY) program provides enriching opportunities in career explopration with a science emphasis and instruction in self-sufficiency skills through a 30-week after school program.
 The purpose of CCFY is to provide useful information regarding various career options and the steps needed to achieve career goals.
 Students are motivated to complete high school while learning tools vital to achieving self-sufficiency and assuming social responsibiility.
-In all EW youth programs the strong connection between education and career and life fulfillment is stressed.
+EW youth programs stress the strong connection between education and career and life fulfillment.
 CCFY is funded by the Franklin County Department of Job and Family Services and the United Way of Central Ohio.

-Summer Experience Day Camp focuses on career exploration, instruction in rudimentary financial literacy and workshops in nutrition and fitness.
+Summer Experience Day Camp focuses on career exploration with a science emphasis and instruction in rudimentary financial literacy.
 Supervised recreation and swimming are also part of the camp itinerary.
 The week long day camp sessions are offered to low and moderate-income, middle school age youth residing in Columbus, Ohio.
 Summer Experience Day Camp is funded by the City of Columbus.